sprakash57/create-react-saga/README.md

     $ npm i and then npm start

 ### WIP stuff
-webpack support for development and production will be added soon.
+- webpack support for development and production will be added soon.
+- Unit test cases setup